 The Lenovo Yoga 9i has poor performance over time.
 Both the CPU and GPU throttle under load even though their temperatures are relatively low.
 The CPU's performance drops significantly, and it takes a while to recover, likely to keep fan noise low.
 The throttling only happens in demanding tasks that push CPU and GPU utilization to near 100%, so you won't experience it if you have a light workload.
 The other CPUs will likely throttle less.

 The Lenovo Yoga 9i 14 has a fingerprint sensor on the right side of the keyboard deck, below the right arrow key.
 You can use it to log into Windows, authorize purchases on the Windows Store, or auto-fill your credentials on supported websites.
 The Shadow Black model with a leather-covered top has an ultrasonic fingerprint sensor, while the Mica model has a capacitive sensor.
-Ultrasonic sensors are generally more secure than capacitive sensors, and they tend to work better with wet or oily hands.
+Ultrasonic sensors are generally more secure than capacitive ones and work better with wet or oily hands.
 However, they don't perform as reliably with very dry hands.

 The Lenovo Yoga 9i supports pen input and comes with an active stylus.
 The stylus has a built-in rechargeable battery, which Lenovo says will last up to 130 hours, and you can charge it by putting it back into its dock at the right backside of the laptop.
 The stylus uses Wacom AES pen technology, meaning any third-party Wacom AES stylus will work.
-In terms of the user experience, the pen tracks well and has very low latency, and there aren't any issues with palm rejection.
-It feels more like writing on glass than on paper, but there's still some friction.
+Regarding the user experience, the pen tracks well and has very low latency, and there aren't any issues with palm rejection.
+It feels more like writing on glass than paper, but there's still some friction.
 Although it supports up to 4096 levels of pressure sensitivity, it doesn't support tilt, so it's better suited for note-taking and quick scribbles than actual drawing.
 Also, the slimness of the pen makes it uncomfortable to use for extended periods, especially for people with big hands.